evanx/bashbin/redis-scan/readme.md

 We should of course rather use the `SCAN` command (and SSCAN et al).
 Where the first line returned is the cursor for the next iteration.

 Herewith a sample bash script to `SCAN` keys from Redis:

 https://github.com/evanx/bashbin/blob/master/redis-scan/scan.sh

-This is a useful template for bash scripts that perform the following use-cases:
+This is a useful template for scanning in bash scripts that perform the following use-cases:
 - change the EXPIRE/TTL
 - pruning e.g. deleting keys according to their TTL or other logic
 - migrating keys to another Redis instance
 - archiving Redis content to a disk-based database

-Incidently one of our use-cases, is extracting content to a disk pre-cache to be served directly by Nginx's `try_files` - to improve performance and resilience.
-When the service is down or being restarted, Nginx `try_files` will still serve the content.
+Incidently one of our use-cases, is extracting static JSON content to a disk pre-cache to be served directly by Nginx's `try_files` - to improve performance and resilience.
+When the upstream service is down or being restarted, Nginx `try_files` will still serve the content.
 (This can be achieved using Nginx's `proxy_cache` too).
 We can then expire and prune Redis keys with static content more aggressively, since that content will be served off disk by Nginx.

 ### Housekeeping